 Let’s say an elderly couple has a conventional 30 year mortgage, they borrowed $300,000, and have a remaining balance of $50,000 left.
 This means that their equity is $250,000.
 If the couple decides to use a reverse mortgage loan, they then tap into their home’s equity and are able to access cash.
 This can be particularly useful for older homeowners who want to pull equity out of their home and not increase their monthly expenses.

 To be eligible for a reverse mortgage, the FHA requires all borrowers on title be 62 years or older.
 Borrowers must also meet financial eligibility criteria as laid out by HUD (Housing and Urban Development).
 Most single -family homes, two-to-four unit owner-occupied dwellings, townhouses, and approved condominiums are eligible for a reverse mortgage.
 This is contingent on the property meeting FHA minimum property standards.

 Reverse mortgage loans give homeowners the ability to use their equity as a cash source.
 This is especially useful for homeowners who do not have a steady paycheck to support them.
 A reverse mortgage loan can then be seen as a way for seniors to maintain their lifestyle without sacrificing time or other treasured assets.
 Homeowners can receive their loan in a variety of ways:

-Before you do a reverse mortgage it’s best to have an idea of how much money you would like to draw out of your home so as to avoid drawing out too much or too little equity.
+Before you embark on a reverse mortgage, it’s best to have an idea of how much money you would like to draw out of your home to avoid taking out too much or too little.